-Hindus pray in Gyanvapi masjid hours after Varanasi court passes direction allowing them to do so
+Hindus pray in Gyanvapi mosque complex hours after Varanasi court allows them to do so

 On Wednesday evening, Rajalingam along with other government officials, entered the mosque complex and spent nearly two hours inside the complex, reported The Indian Express.

-Meanwhile, workers of the Hindutva group Rashtriya Hindu Dal were seen vandalising signboards in the area, pasting the words “mandir” and “temple” on a sign showing the way to the Gyanvapi mosque, reported The Quint.
+Meanwhile, alleged workers of the Hindutva group Rashtriya Hindu Dal were seen vandalising signboards in the area, pasting the words “mandir” and “temple” on a sign showing the way to the Gyanvapi mosque, reported The Quint.

 “Compliance with the court order was ensured on Wednesday night when a priest arranged by the Kashi Vishwanath temple trust performed the Shayan Arti of the deities inside the southern cellar,” Rajalingam said, reported The Times of India.
 “A gate was also installed after cutting steel grills near the southern cellar doors.”